ELLIOTTCABLE/blog/posts/spore_wm.markdown

 other stages, and your creature retains properties you give it from one stage into the next… but other than that, the stages are rather disparate.

-The first stage is the one relevant to our topic — the ['cell' stage][cell stage].
+The first stage is the one relevant to our topic — the ['cell' stage][cell].
 In this stage, the player's creature is a simple 'cell' organism in a (relatively) huge pool of '[primordial soup][]'.
 In this stage, the playing area is essentially two-dimensional, just like our desktops currently are (if you've